terraform-google-modules/terraform-example-foundation/docs/GLOSSARY.md

 ## Terraform Service Account

-The email for privileged service account created in the seed project of the step 0-bootstrap.
+The email for the privileged service account created in the seed project of the step 0-bootstrap.
-This service account is used to run Terraform by Cloud Build and Jenkins using service account impersonation.
+This service account is used to run Terraform by Cloud Build and Jenkins.
+When using Jenkins, the service account of the Jenkins Agent uses impersonation over this Terraform Service Account.

 ## Seed Project